Halloween Horror Nights at Universal Studios Hollywood®

 What is Halloween Horror Nights?

 Halloween Horror Nights is a specially ticketed, nighttime event at Universal Studios Hollywood.
-On select nights in the fall, Universal Studios Hollywood is transformed into L.A.'s most terrifying Halloween experience, filled with haunted walk-through attractions, intense scare zones, roaming scare-actors, and nightmare-inducing rides, shows and attractions.
+On select nights in the fall, the park transforms into L.A.'s most terrifying Halloween experience, filled with haunted walk-through attractions, scare zones, roaming scare-actors, and nightmare-inducing rides, shows, and attractions.

 Where is Universal Studios Hollywood located?

-Universal Studios Hollywood is located in Los Angeles, California right off the 101 (Hollywood) Freeway, approximately 10 minutes north of Downtown Los Angeles.
-You can exit either Universal Studios Boulevard or Lankershim Blvd.
+Universal Studios Hollywood is located in Los Angeles, California, off the 101 (Hollywood) Freeway, about 10 minutes north of Downtown Los Angeles.
+Guests can exit either Universal Studios Boulevard or Lankershim Boulevard.

 How much is parking?